spylight-zz/docker-php-setup/README.md

 # Setup PHP environment dev on Docker
-This is for my learning and note on nextime, this is my setup for development web using PHP on Docker. if you want, please use it for your development,
+This is for my learning and note on nextime, my setup for development web using Apache2,PHP,MySql on Docker. if you want, please use it for your development,

 ------------